ajoydas/hobbits/specs/spec.md

 }
 ```

-Upon receiving a `HELLO` message, the node may reply with a `HELLO` message.
+Upon receiving a `HELLO` message, the node should reply with a `HELLO` message.

 ###### `0x01` GOODBYE